tellmegen logo

 Knowing your genetic predisposition to Parkinson’s disease through a DNA test is very important, as it allows the multidisciplinary medical team to understand the disease and establish the most specific treatment possible for each patient.

-With tellmeGen’s Advanced DNA kit you can find out your genetic susceptibility to develop Parkinson’s disease.
+With tellmeGen’s Advanced DNA kit you can find out your genetic vulnerability to develop Parkinson’s disease.
 This allows for possible prevention, personalised care and genetic counselling for the patient and their relatives.

 Carlos Manuel Cuesta